 To promote clear communication, Customer will appoint one or more designated contact persons at an operational level (list available in mSOC[TM] Portal).
 Customer can request an adjustment to the authorization matrix.
 Any such changes will be proposed for approval to employees of Customer with the proper authorization.
 Time to Respond as specified in the priority matrix is guaranteed on the basis of the set priority level.
 For a priority 1 or priority 2 incident, Customer must immediately contact the Lightstream SOC by telephone and must be available 24/7.
-The Lightstream Managed Security Services Desk offers secondary and tertiary support to Customer.
+The Lightstream Managed Security Services Desk offers secondary and tertiary support to Customers.

-7.1 mSOCTM Portal
+7.1 mSOC[TM] Portal

 Via the mSOC[TM] Portal, Customer has a real-time insight into their security status, as well as the status of open or closed tickets, the agreed SLA, the time to respond, the Authorization Matrix, key performance indicators and an overview of threats and available Management Reports.
 The applicable mSOC[TM] Portal web-address is https://portal.lightstreamsecurity.io.
-Customer can also use self-service options in the mSOC[TM] Portal, such as generating or approving new tickets, closing tickets, and adjusting the priority of tickets.
-The mSOC[TM] Portal supports delegated management and cross-references, which enables the granting of certain authorizations to
+Customer can also use self-service options in the mSOC[TM] Portal, such as generating or approving new tickets, closing tickets and adjusting the priority of tickets.
+The mSOC[TM] Portal supports delegated management and cross-references, which enables the granting of certain authorizations to colleagues/relations/third parties in a well-structured manner.

 CREATE TICKET ×

 TICKET TYPE 7 WRITE MESSAGE

 INCIDENT SECURITY INCIDENT Write your message here

 CHANGE INFOREQUEST

 NOTIFICATION

 URGENCY

 LOW URGENCY The change will lead to improvement configuration.
-This change can be sch
+This change can be scl ts, changes in workflow, or heduled.

-MEDIUM URGENCY The change will solve irritating proble This change can be scheduled. ms or repair missing functionality.
+MEDIUM URGENCY The change will solve irritating proble This change can be scheduled. ems or repair missing functionality.

 HIGH URGENCY The change is needed as soon as pos damaging service impact. sible because of potentially

+CRITICAL URGENCY

-CRITICAL URGENCY Must be executed right away, criticall , includes an advetting as solver a
+Must be executed right away, critical major incident. ly impedes production or solves a

-major incident. y impedes production or solves a ADD REFERENCE NUMBER
+ADD REFERENCE NUMBER

 Enter Moore Private Bank reference

 CREATE TICKET